pyglet/pyglet/doc/programming_guide/migration.rst

 The layouts and lables don't share all of the same argument, so the rest of the arguments will need to be provided as usual, where they differ.
 Please see the API documents for full details.

+In addition to argument ordering, the ``bold`` argument has been replaced with ``weight``.
+Rather than a single True/False boolean, you can now pass a string for the desired font weight.
+An enum (:py:class:`~pyglet.text.Weight`) exists to provide a reference to all valid cross platform weights (though individual font backends _can_ support more names that what is provided there).
+The valid weight names mimic those in CSS, such as "thin", "normal", "bold", "extrabold", etc..

 Shapes
 ------